prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 ### OpenTelemetry Collector Receiver Implementation

-The `exporter-toolkit` will provide a complete implementation of OpenTelemetry's receiver interfaces:
+The `prometheus-collector-bridge` library will provide a complete implementation of OpenTelemetry's receiver interfaces:

 1. **component.Factory** - for component type and default configuration
 2. **component.Component** - for lifecycle management